leksuss/space_telegram/README.md

 python3 fetch_spacex_images.py --count=20
 ```

-### Use your own images
+### Use your own images with infinity posting

 You can use any images you have or you found.
-Just upload it on `images` folder (or folder you changed from default).
+Just copy it on `images` folder (or folder you changed from default).
 But note, **it will deleted after publication.**